ruby-shoryuken/shoryuken/README.md

 > Not really....
 > If you want a queueing system that uses X, use a queuing system that uses X!...

 The Sidekiq point to not support other databases is fair enough.
-So Shoryuken uses the same Sidekiq thread implementation, but for AWS SQS.
+Shoryuken uses the same Sidekiq thread implementation, but for AWS SQS.

 ## Resque compatible?